8th-tcfsh-cos/server-box/README.md

 # Server Box

-The official web server repo for the TCFSH COS box.
+The official website repo for the TCFSH COS box.
+The website is currently served on a Google Cloud VPS.

 ## What's This?